lino-framework/book/docs/specs/summaries.rst

 :manage:`checksummaries` command which updates all summaries.
 It also schedules a daily :manage:`linod` task which does the same.

-A slave summary is a

 Users also get a button :guilabel:`∑` on each model for which there are slave summaries.

 Usage examples: :doc:`userstats` :mod:`lino_xl.lib.tickets` and
 :mod:`lino_welfare.modlib.esf`.

-.. currentmodule:: lino.modlib.summaries

 The ``Summarized`` model mixin
 ================================